openpreserve/nanite/README.md

 Change Log
 ----------

+* 1.3.1
+    - Revert to *not* falling back on extension-based identification by default, as enabling this is a breaking API change.
-1.3.0
+* 1.3.0
-: As of this release, the DROID code for guessing based on file extension is also included by default, if binary signature detection fails.
+    - As of this release, the DROID code for guessing based on file extension is also included by default, if binary signature detection fails.
 New parameters on the DroidDetector allow this to be controlled.

 Acknowledgements
 ----------------